 What’s Next for the OnePlus 6T?

 In the meantime, stay tuned to the official OnePlus forums for more information, incoming updates, and other helpful advice.
 As soon as new software arrives to fix any of these problems we’ll update this post.
+The beta 2 update from late December should hit all devices in early 2019, and more will follow in February.
 Before you go, don’t forget to keep your phone safe with one of our recommended OnePlus 6T cases.